 - Consistent progress across training cycles

-If performance stagnates or fatigue accumulates, adjustments are needed.
+If your performance stagnates or fatigue accumulates, adjustments are needed.

 Common Periodization Mistakes